AndrewJVella/Ordinal-Myriad-Scale/README.md

 ### "Ordinal" Denotations: Counting Beyond Powers of the Myriad
 Now, once you reach the Myriadth Myriad, things start getting a bit repetitive.
 The square of the Myriadth Myriad is the "Second Myriadth Myriad", and from this the "Myriadth Myriadth Myriad" is derived, which is followed by more repeating ordinals.
 For a band-aid solution, we can use a little Ancient Greek and an adjective.
 Let's call the "Myriadth Myriad" the "Ordinal Myriad", from "ordinal".
 The "Myriadth, Myriadth Myriad" can be called the "Diordinal Myriad" because it is named with two "Myriadth" ordinals.
-From this a myriad of a myriad "myriadths" can be accounted for, and named "Myriodic Myriad".
+From this a myriad of a myriad "myriadths" can be accounted for, and named "Myriodinal Myriad".

 The following tables demonstrate how to count to Myriordinal Myriad: